hydroperflex/docs/src/as3-reference/using-javascript.md

 The Whack manifest may specify multiple `[[javascript]]` sections linking a JavaScript file to be imported before the ActionScript environment.

+> Note that the JavaScript filename and import aliases must be very specific to prevent a name conflict.

 ```toml
 [[javascript]]
 path = "pixi.min.js"